mrspatbile/mrs_derivatives/README.md

 > 🏛️ Compute **greeks** (delta, gamma, theta, vega, rho) and **visualize partial effects** of interest rate, time to expiration, and underlying value.

-> 💵 Get option valuation usign different techniques (Black-Scholes, binomial, Monte Carlo).
+> 💵 Get option valuation using different techniques (Black-Scholes, binomial, Monte Carlo).

 > 🎲 Compute **implied volatility** for the underlying given option's market price.

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request with your improvements.
+Do not be shy!
+Please contribute to this project by either openning an issue or submitting a pull request with your improvements.

 ## License